marvinli-harvard/critical-windows-lm/README.md

 - [X] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior
 - [X] Fix increased size of dataset from 1k to 1.008k during merge of `instruction` of aligned data for GPT

-## To-dos
+## General To-dos
+- [ ] Theory for Bayesian linear regression
+- [ ] Read phi paper  and bailey paper
+- [ ] Compute critical windows for existing generations and plot frequency and other stuff
+### Coding modifications/re-running
+- [ ] Move from jupyter notebook to scripts
+- [ ] Add assertions everywhere
+### Improve rigor of jailbreak experiments
-- [ ] Replace jailbreak judging using LLAMA2 with GPT4o
+- [ ] Switch to using StrongReject as auditor for jailbreaks
-- [ ] Baselines for jailbreak classifier
+- [ ] Use dataset from Luke Bailey paper to compute jailbreak accuracy for prompts frequently confused as jailbroken

 ## Experiments

 ### Descriptive experiments